 Or you may be looking at a T5 to extend the life of your older Mac.

-Read on to find out why you should review a Samsung T5 for your Mac.
+Read on to find out why you should review having a Samsung T5 for your Mac.

-You’ll find the Samsung T5 is a USB bus powered external SSD drive.
+You’ll find your Samsung T5 is a USB bus powered external SSD drive.

 What does that mean?

 This compact solid state drive gets its power from your Mac.
 Though the USB cable you use to connect it up to your Mac.